CONGRATULATIONS, YOU ARE ENGAGED!

-The good idea is to start a wedding savings account and transfer every moth a regular amount.
+The good idea is to start a wedding savings account and transfer a regular monthly amount.

 You can also ask families how much they are willing to contribute.

-You should start looking for a photographer around the same time as for the venue.
+It would be best if you started looking for your wedding photographer around the same time as the venue.

-Before you dive deep into looking it’s definitively worth to jump onto Pinterest or Instagram and start pinning photos you love.
-Once you create your board ask yourself what do they have in common.
+Before you dive deep into looking, it’s definitively worth jumping onto Pinterest or Instagram and starting pinning photos you love.
+Once you create your board, ask yourself what they have in common.
 Are they light and airy or darker and moody, are they posed or candids?

-I know budget is important but remember this is the day that will not happen again.
-You invest in your wedding dress, flowers, styling, hair, make-up, cake, food, drinks and all other things that will make your day amazing but they won’t exist in a year
+I know budget is essential but remember this is the day that will not happen again.
+You invest in your wedding dress, flowers, styling, hair, make-up, cake, food, drinks and all other things that will make your day marvellous, but they won’t exist in a year.

 DON’T CUT YOUR BUDGET ON PHOTOS

-All you will have are memories and your photos and video to remind you your perfect day.
-We have heard so many times people regretting their choices of not investing in good quality photos and believe us we made the same mistake with our wedding.
-You can always cut your budget on other things but you shouldn’t do this with the only one thing which will remain for the rest of your life.
+All you will have are memories and your photos and video to remind you of your perfect day.
+Many times, we have heard people regretting their choices of not investing in good quality photos and believe we made the same mistake with our wedding.
+You can always cut your budget on other things, but you shouldn’t do this with only one thing which will remain for the rest of your life.

-When looking for a photographer, you should also start thinking about a wedding video.
-I’m not talking about an hour-long video but you can get 5 minutes highlight video where you have the most important moments such as seeing your fiance expression as you walk down the aisle, your faces when you say your vows, your parents crying during the ceremony, etc. Many photographers now offer combined (photo & video) packages which are more affordable than hiring a photographer & videographer separately.
+When looking for a photographer, you should consider a wedding video.
+I’m not talking about an hour-long video.
+Still, you can get 5 minutes highlight video where you have the most critical moments, such as seeing your fiance’s expression as you walk down the aisle, your face when you say your vows, your parents crying during the ceremony, etc. Many photographers now offer combined (photo & video) packages which are more affordable than hiring a photographer & videographer separately.

 8. FIND A CELEBRANT

-A celebrant plays an important part in your wedding.
-They will set the mood for the ceremony and have a big impact on how you and your guests will remember it.
-They will also help you to feel comfortable and at ease, therefore it is important to choose the right one.
+A celebrant plays an essential part in your wedding.
+They will set the mood for the ceremony and significantly impact how you and your guests will remember it.
+They will also help you feel comfortable and at ease, so it is crucial to choose the right one.

 How to choose the right one?
-It is very important to feel a personal connection between you and your celebrant.
+It is essential to feel a personal connection between you and your celebrant.
 This is a person who marries you and not just anyone.
 Also, check their website and social media and see how confident and experienced they are in public speaking.
-They should also do all legal paperwork, help with your vows and create a customised ceremony for you.
+They should also do all legal paperwork, help with your vows and create a customised ceremony.

 Be prepared to invest in a professional one.
 We are happy to recommend some great celebrants!

-If you are a tech-savvy person and you want to simplify your wedding planning, definitively “Yes” for a wedding website.
+If you are tech-savvy and want to simplify your wedding planning, definitively, “Yes” for a wedding website.

-This will be a go-to place for all guests for wedding information so they don’t have to bombard you with every single question.
+This will be a go-to place for all guests for wedding information, so they don’t have to bombard you with every question.